-National statistics reported by the Federal Motor Carrier Safety Administration show that 4,542 large truck crashes resulted in 4,897 fatalities in 2002.
-The Crash Profile Data reports fatal and non-fatal crash statistics by state.
+National statistics reported by the Federal Motor Carrier Safety Administration, show that 4,542 large truck crashes resulted in 4,897 fatalities in 2002.
+The Crash Profile data reports fatal and non-fatal crash statistics by state.
 The Crash Profile defines a large truck as a truck with a GVW of 10,000 pounds or higher.
 Nationally, more than 96,200 large trucks were involved in non-fatal crashes, resulting in 72,590 injuries.
 In the region, 287 large trucks were involved in fatal crashes with 309 fatalities and 6,360 large trucks were involved in non-fatal crashes resulting in 4,580 injuries (Crash Profile Data, 2002).

-5.2 Crash Parameters of Large Trucks vs. Passenger Vehicles in the United States
+Crash Parameters of Large Trucks Vs. Passenger Vehicles in the United States

-The Crash Profile Data summarizes crash statistics for large trucks and buses involved in fatal and non-fatal crashes that occurred in the United States13 and are made up of data from the Fatality Analysis Reporting System (FARS) and the Motor Carrier Management Information System (MCMIS).
-Using this data, a truck weighing more than 10,000 pounds is considered a large truck.
+The Crash Profile data summarizes crash statistics for large trucks and buses involved in fatal and non-fatal Crashes that occurred in the United States and are made up of data from the Fatality Analysis Reporting System (FARS) and the Motor Carrier Management Information System (MCMIS).
+A truck weighing more than 10,000 pounds is considered a large truck using this data.